Tony Huge

 At its core, autophagy is triggered when your body senses stress or scarcity.
 Think fasting, intense exercise, or nutrient deprivation—these stressors signal your cells to start cleaning house.
 The process involves forming little “vacuums” called autophagosomes that engulf damaged proteins and organelles, then fuse with lysosomes to break them down into raw materials.
 Those materials?
 They’re reused to build new, healthy cell parts.

 The key player here is a protein complex called mTOR (mechanistic target of rapamycin).
 When mTOR is active (like after a big meal), autophagy slows down.
 When mTOR is inhibited (like during fasting), autophagy ramps up.
 My protocols are all about flipping that switch at the right times to maximize the benefits.
+This is a textbook application of the Tony Huge Laws of Biochemistry Physics—understanding the fundamental push-pull of cellular signaling pathways to achieve a desired physiological outcome.

 My Top Autophagy Protocols for Real Results